FailAcademy/learning/wdp-vancouver/_slides/week-01/03b-web-fonts.md

 - **CSS:** Easier to add, does not require creating an account.
 - **JavaScript:** Requires creating an account and a "font kit", the recommended way to add fonts according to FontAwesome.

-So why choose the JavaScript option?
+So which one do you choose?
 Next Slide...

 ---